24/7 Support Line - Call Now

 Overview

 Providence Crisis Recovery Center is a mental health treatment center for people seeking treatment near Anchorage County.
-As part of their treatment modalities for recovery, Providence Crisis Recovery Center provides couples/family therapy during treatment.
+As part of their treatment modalities for recovery, Providence Crisis Recovery Center provides couples/family therapy, group counseling, and cognitive behavioral therapy during treatment.
 Providence Crisis Recovery Center is located in Anchorage, Alaska, accepting cash or self-payment for treatment.

 Providence Crisis Recovery Center at a Glance